xuhongfeng/auto-resize-textview/README.md

 auto-resize-textview
 ====================

-c customized Android TextView, auto adapt the TextSize to fill the whole TextView.
+a customized Android TextView, auto adapt the TextSize to fill the whole TextView.